 The Great Resignation: The C-Suite Impact

 “At Amrop, we have noted significant trends in our partner countries – the ripple effect of what the U.S. Bureau of Labor Statistics reports as 47.8-million Americans resigning from their work last year.
-Our position as a global leadership advisory and executive search firm allows us to analyse and anticipate these challenges in other territories, assisting our worldwide network with strategies to tackle The Great Resignation” says Annika Farin, Amrop Partnership Chair and a Managing Partner of the German office.
+Our position as a global leadership advisory and executive search firm allows us to analyse and anticipate these challenges in other territories, assisting our worldwide network with strategies to tackle The Great Resignation” says Annika Farin, Amrop Partnership Chair.

 Amrop data shows that after its hard hit on the USA, The Great Resignation is now impacting a vast European territory, causing smaller countries to take note of retention lessons learnt in the US., also notes that Europe’s demographical factors are impacting the job market, as the Baby Boomers are all exiting quite simultaneously – “this is especially apparent in Germany, we see this everywhere now, and have to get creative about it” says Farin.